Matthew 24:35 - 25:46 - The Third Question

 The Lord is going to return, though there are scoffers that ridicule the message.
 He will return to judge the unrighteous and the righteous.

-In conclusion, according to the partial preterist view, we are not looking for signs.
+In conclusion, according to the partial preterist view, which is highly persuasive to me, we are not looking for signs.
 We are not waiting for something specific to happen with the State of Israel.
 We are not waiting for an antichrist to rear his ugly head, in fact there are many antichrists, and all of them are capable of using the power of the State to wreak havoc across the world.
 We are to be serving God – not ourselves, not the State, not the religious establishment - no matter the circumstances or the consequences.
 I find it concerning that the focus of many is on an antichrist, when they should be looking for Christ and focusing on him instead.

 May the Lord correct us all where we need it, and may we give him our best until he returns, or until we close our eyes in sleep.